KaruuLadue/DiceyDungeon/README.md

 ## Acknowledgments
 - Inspired by classic dungeon-crawling adventures and the unpredictable fun of rolling physical dice.
-- Special thanks to all the tabletop role-playing enthusiasts who provided feedback and ideas for this project.
+- Special thanks to ChatGPT 4o and Claude 3.5 for coding 95% of this project!
-- Version 1.2.0 introduces significant improvements to room visualization and customization options.